 At the same time, another copywriter who’s working hard to hit their first $1,000 month would see that $9,500 as a MASSIVE success.

 So, the first thing to realize is that quote-unquote failure is all relative.

 Failure is just a story you’re telling yourself.

-A failures is simply an outcome and, as a less than perfect outcome, it’s opportunity to learn.
+A failure is simply an outcome and, as a less-than-perfect outcome, it’s an opportunity to learn.

 Think of everything you do in your business as an experiment.
 Every spec ad you create, every rate negotiation you go through, every pitch email you send out—everything.

 And the results of those experiments let you know whether you should continue with things as-is or whether you should change elements of your experiment.

 For example, let’s say you craft a basic pitch letter and then customize it for 50 different companies.
 You send out that email and don’t get replies from anyone.

 Is that a failure?
 I’m sure, initially, it’ll feel like it.
 But it’s really feedback on your experiment.
 This is your chance to reevaluate and revise your pitch letters, make sure you’re targeting the right people in organizations, and make sure the elements in your pitch are as compelling as can be.

 What you might have previously viewed as failures are opportunities to do a full debrief on what you’ve done and improve it so that you can have better results next time.